-- (2) After considering all budget submissions, the council must give the mayor an opportunity-- - to the submissions; and (a) - if necessary, respond to revise the budget and table amendments for (b)consideration by the council. - (3) The National Treasury may issue guidelines on the manner in which municipal councils should process their annual budgets, including guidelines on the formation of a committee of the council to consider the budget and to hold public hearings. - (4) No guidelines issued in terms of subsection (3) are binding on a municipal council unless adopted by the council.
+- (1) When the annual budget has been tabled, the municipal council must consider any views of- - (a) the local community; and - (b) the National Treasury, the relevant provincial treasury and any provincial or national organs of state or municipalities which made submissions on the budget. - (2) After considering all budget submissions, the council must give the mayor an opportunity- - (a) to respond to the submissions; and - (b) if necessary, to revise the budget and table amendments for consideration by the council. - (3) The National Treasury may issue guidelines on the manner in which municipal councils should process their annual budgets, including guidelines on the formation of a committee of the council to consider the budget and to hold public hearings. - (4) No guidelines issued in terms of subsection (3) are binding on a municipal council unless adopted by the council.